 To use any of these verbs instead of a modal you must normally mention not only the event or situation that must/can happen, but also its purpose or cause, like this:

 (a) Computer games ALLOW children to develop numerous skills.

 (b) International travel REQUIRES a passport.

 Modal verbs, by contrast, do not require a purpose or cause to be mentioned in this way, though one can be added if necessary by means of a preposition or conjunction, like this:

 (c) (With computer games), children CAN develop numerous skills.

 (d) (For international travel), one MUST have a passport.

-The reason why the ordinary verb allow in (a) needs the cause to be mentioned is that the verb’s very meaning requires the cause to be its subject – and subjects cannot be dropped from sentences (see 12.
+The reason why the ordinary verb allow in (a) needs the cause to be mentioned is that the verb’s very meaning requires the cause rather than the allowed or compelled person/thing to be its subject – and subjects cannot be dropped from sentences (see 12.
 Singular and Plural Verb Choices).
 Most other ordinary verbs of necessity and ability are the same.

 Ordinary verbs of necessity and ability belong to the wider class of cause-result verbs which are discussed in some detail in the post 32.
 Expressing Consequences.
 What makes them special is that they add to the basic cause-result meaning; ability verbs add the meaning of “can”, so that choice concerning the result is communicated as well as the result itself, while necessity verbs add the meaning of “should” or “must”, so that reduced choice concerning the result is understood.
 Ordinary cause-result verbs, such as CAUSE, LEAD TO and BRING ABOUT, suggest neither of these meanings – and are not the focus of this post.